Image showing a young African male wearing sunglasses, Image Credits: Freepik

 Read on to find out 10 health reasons why you should wear sunglasses everyday whenever you are outdoors in Africa.

 AI generated photo of a cheerful looking young African couple posing together and wearing sunglasses to protect their eyes in a bright sunny outdoor environment.
-Image Credit: Chatgpt
+Image Credit: ChatGPT

 The equator passes right through Africa, which means compared to the rest of the world, Africa receives much more sunlight.
 In an already sunny environment, the presence of sandy areas which reflects more sunlight, can affect the vision long term by exposing you to more UV rays.